 You communicate on a broader level, with empathy, compassion, understanding of others perceptions, caring, thoughtful and forgiving.
 They only understand they are the only person that matters.

-They communicate on a level which is only ever to serve and suit themselves.
+They communicate on a level that is only ever to serve and suit themselves.

 With others, no contact is the only way forward.